SECTION 1: TEAM MATCH PLAY RULES

 The following are NOT considered coaching:

-NOTE: Telling your teammate which ball is the lowest numbered ball on the table is a foul and the incoming shooter receives cue ball in hand.
+NOTE: Telling your teammate which category of balls he or she has is a foul and the incoming shooter receives cue ball in hand.

 The coach may

 The coach may not

 NOTE: Any violation of these three items is cue ball in hand for the opponent.

 2.4TIME OUT TIME LIMIT